Security Behaviour Database

 Security Awareness training is an important part of organisational security.
 Completing awareness training ensures ...

-Using unique passwords ensures that if one of your passwords is leaked, not all your accounts can be accessed.
+Using different passwords ensures that if one of your passwords is leaked, not all your accounts can be accessed.

 Antivirus/Endpoint protection programs provide excellent coverage against known online threats.
 They should be ...